Reggie Givens: Chicago Bears

 In 1994, he was signed by the Chicago Bears, before being released on August 18.

-Winnipeg Blue Bombers (CFL)
+Winnipeg Blue Bombers

 In 1994, he signed with the Winnipeg Blue Bombers.
 He was released the next year.

-Baltimore Stallions (CFL)
+Baltimore Stallions

 On August 9, 1995, he was signed by the Baltimore Stallions of the Canadian Football League.
 He was the backup of middle linebacker O. J. Brigance and was a part of the team that won the Grey Cup that season.

-Toronto Argonauts (CFL)
+Toronto Argonauts

 In 1996 he signed with the Toronto Argonauts, where he played at linebacker and rush end.
 He won two straight Grey Cups with the team.
 His 182 fumble recovery yards in 1997, was a CFL single season record.

 San Francisco 49ers

 In 1998 he signed with the San Francisco 49ers, where he was voted as a special teams captain in the two seasons he played with the club.

 Washington Redskins

 Givens signed as a free agent with the Washington Redskins on April 13, 2000.
 He was cut on November 9.